ArenKDesai/Aren-s-Notes/Intro to Algorithms/Intractability.md

 1. Show that CSAT $\in$ NP (show certificate)
 2. We can map from the certifier to CSAT by encoding the certifier as a DAG, where sources: $|s|+|t|=n+poly(n)$ bits.
 3. We can show that we can take any algorithm and reduce it to a CSAT problem (proof omitted).

+We use Karp reduction: Provide an efficient reduction, and show via double imples that $s_y$